Yuki23329626/apache-docker/apache/README.md

 ## ssl

-If your project needs to use ssl certifications, you can put those files into this directory,
+If your project needs to use CA certifications, you can put those files into this directory,
 the port of https is set to 9022, you can change the setting in ../docker-compose.yml
+CA files needs to be named as private.key, certificate.crt, and ca_bundle.crt respectively.

 ## data